Fluid Talk blog

 Reducing CO2 emissions in healthcare by using Serres Nemo for fluid medical waste disposal

 We compared two methods of fluid medical waste disposal from an environmental point of view.
 Incineration of a full suction bag and using Serres Nemo for disposal.
-The biggest differences in environmental impact comes from the incineration.
+The biggest differences in environmental impact come from the incineration.
 In transportation, there is significant CO2 reduction potential too.

 First, we have a full suction bag.
-When it comes to disposal, both incineration and Serres Nemo are viable ways for disposing fluid waste.
+When it comes to disposal, both incineration and Serres Nemo are viable ways for disposing of fluid waste.
 But how do they compare from an environmental perspective?

 Disposal by incineration

 After a procedure, the suction bag is collected with the hospital’s waste, measured by weight and paid for accordingly.
 Then, the bag is transported to incineration.
 In our example, the incinerator is 100km away from the healthcare facility.